alex-schaaf/alex-schaaf.github.io/src/posts/deploy-next-rbpi-gitlab-cicd.md

 ```bash
 sudo -E apt-get install gitlab-runner
 ```

+This will automatically install the right version for your device, e.g. the `arm64` version for the

 Then we need to register the GitLab repository with our runner by using the provided registration token of our repository.
 You can find this one in your repository `Settings > CI/CD` when expanding the `Runners` section.